reggieray/regis-pay/README.md

 ```
 docker-compose up --build
 ```

+3. (optional) Navigate to `payment.http` file in the local folder and create a payment.

 This should run all the services as-well as all the required dependencies in a pre-configured working state.